shybovycha/opengl-samples/README.md

 - [ ] change 3D models to the artwork
 - [ ] change the default GUI theme
 - [ ] do not use exceptions (https://google.github.io/styleguide/cppguide.html#Exceptions)
+- [ ] new game in the middle of the game should reset everything
+- [x] properly copy resources to the directory with the binary
+- [ ] copy the DLLs to the directory with the binary

 ## Other notes